 I bought my copy of Fiber Fueled from Audible, UK.
-I listened to the audio book at bedtime and the narrator of Fiber Fueled lulled me off to slumber with lots of fascinating information including what foods were amazing for my gut health!
+I listened to the audio book at bedtime and the narrator of Fiber Fueled lulled me off to slumber with lots of fascinating information including what foods were amazing for gut health.

-Although I have given the book a second listen while I was more awake as I was cooking dinner!
-No nuggets of useful information was going to be left undigested!
+Although I have given the book a second and third listen while I was more awake, as I was cooking dinner!

 - Small saucepan/milk pan

-- 1 tablespoon maple syrup or your choice of sugar/syrup/sweetener e.g. agave/date/stevia/coconut sugar or just plain old sugar!
+- 1 tbsp maple syrup or your choice of sugar/syrup/sweetener e.g. agave/date/stevia/coconut sugar or just ordinary sugar.

 - pinch ground cardamom

-- Pour the milk in your saucepan and add the rest of the ingredients.
+- Pour the milk in the saucepan and add the rest of the ingredients.
 Whisk with a fork to combine.

 - Bring to the boil. lower the heat, and simmer for 5 minutesStir a few times to make sure the milk doesn't burn or stick to the pan.

-- Pour into your choice of drinking vessels and serve!
+- Pour into your choice of drinking vessels.

-- For an iced Turmeric Latte: Add all ingredients to a jar with a lid and shoogle well to combine.
+- Add all ingredients to a jar with a lid and shoogle well to combine.
 Or to extract more of the spices goodness prepare the latte as above, cool and then chill.

-- Place ice-cubes in your glasses/cup and pour your latte over.
-Enjoy!
+- Place ice-cubes in your glasses and pour your latte over.